netreplica/graphite/docs/CONTAINERLAB.md

   * Linux hosts with disabled IP forwarding,
   * Traffic Generators.

 If such node has multiple interfaces connected to the emulated topology, its visualization might not represent their role well.
 To address this, there is a special `port` visuzalization mode available in Graphite.
-With such mode enabled for a node, each its interface would be displayed as a separate icon with a name "<interface-name>@<node-name>".
+With such mode enabled for a node, each its interface would be displayed as a separate icon with a name "interface-name@node-name".
 Below is an example of using `port` mode for `ixia-c-one` traffic generator, together with a "cloud" icon:

 ```Yaml
     ixia: